-Ms. Melissa Martin is the orchestra director at Moultrie Middle School in Mount Pleasant, SC.
-Prior to teaching in Charleston county, Ms. Martin taught eighteen years in Lexington District One.
+Melissa Martin is entering her 4th year as orchestra director at Lucy Beckham High School.
 She earned her Bachelor's of Music Education degree from the University of South Carolina and her Master's of Education; Emphasis in Creative Arts in Learning from Lesley University, Cambridge, Massachusetts.

 Previously, Ms. Martin taught at Moultrie Middle School in Mt.
 Pleasant, SC